Processing.js

 Visual representation of Language and Intelligence use case: the relative probability distribution of each letter following the string "mo" in English according to an order 5 approximation of some sample English text.

 Above is a screenshot of a typical use case of my program: it expresses that, out of the whole sample text that it received, the probabilities of finding each one-letter continuation of the string mo You'll notice that, reasonably, mor, moo, and mon are the most likely continuations, while moj, mox, moq did not even register.
-Besides being a fun way to explore the normal patterns of the English language, there is a deeper amount of information we may gleam from the observed frequencies.
+Besides being a fun way to explore the normal patterns of the English language, there is a deeper amount of information we may glean from the observed frequencies.

 Shannon Entropy is an information-theoretic quantity used to quantify the degree of randomness or disorder across a probability distribution.
 If we consider the probability distribution of all \(n\)-tuples of English letters appearing in their natural frequency in written English, we may approximate the Shannon Entropy of the whole language.
 Simply fix an \(n \geq 1\), compute the probabilities of each \(n\)-tuple of letters using some sample text, and plug in the probabilities into Shannon's equation